Adios, Three Amigos: Obama heads to last summit with Canada, Mexico

 "I expect them to try and stay away from it," said Carlo Dade, director of the Canada West Foundation's Center for Trade and Investment Policy.

-Ahead of the summit, the White House revealed that the leaders would commit to a new regional goal of 50 percent of power coming from clean energy by 2025, up from about 37 percent in 2015.
+For Trudeau and Pena Nieto, the summit is one last chance to make progress on lingering agenda items before Obama leaves the White House next January.

+The leaders are expected to discuss climate change and clean energy cooperation, areas of mutual interest and themes that may be central in Obama's address to the Canadian Parliament later on Wednesday.

-The three countries also plan to unveil a plan to fight heroin production.
+The three nations also plan to unveil a plan to fight heroin production.

 TRUMP QUESTION INEVITABLE